MostafaAghaei/Prediction-of-the-roughness-equivalent-sandgrain-height/3/README.md

 # Description
-Use `Stat_Plot.m` to compute the geometrical parameters of your surface.
-The output will be stored in `Surface_features.csv`.

-The input shall be stored in a folder having the same name as `case_name` in `Stat_Plot.m`.

-Case `chn_r6_Re1000_SGR` is provided as an example here.
-Please consult with this folder as for description of the input format.
+The databse are stored in `Database` folder.
+It contains 46 roughness topographies and their equivalent sandgrain height.
+The details of simulations and roughness features are explained extensively in our paper.

+It is recommended to consider surfaces with k<sub>s</sub><sup>+</sup>>50